samlipton/machine_learning/README.md

 ### Scripts

-The code snippets in the **scripts/** directory solve recurring sub-problems (e.g., modular implementation of architecture, fine-tuning) using the listed algorithms.
+The code snippets in the **scripts/** directory solve recurring sub-problems (e.g., data pre-processing, architecture modular implementation, fine-tuning) using the listed algorithms.

 ### Projects